-When I searched for writing jobs on Craig’s List, or Kijiji, I always come across motivational speakers, or real estate moguls, all looking for a ghostwriter to write their self help books.
+When I searched for writing jobs on Craig’s List, or Kijiji, I always come across motivational speakers or real estate moguls, all looking for ghostwriters to write their self-help books.
 Such a practice is that blatant.
-Once again, I maybe old fashioned, morale, or prudish.
+Once again, I may be old fashioned, moral, or prudish.
 Why stop now?!
 Quite recently, I found a Tamil Canadian filmmaker on Craig’s list.
-He was looking for volunteer screenwriter for his second feature.
+He was looking for a volunteer screenwriter for his second feature.
 He didn’t plan on paying anyone to write his film, but himself only.
 In the last decade, 40 thousand authors get published per year in the United States, all through print on demand publishers.
-The big book chains, however, only pay the big name authors.
+The big book chains, however, only pay the big-name authors.
 J.K Rowling proved that when she got a book published under a pseudonym.
 Does anyone respect the writer anymore?

 To add to that literary swoon, the publishing industry in Canada is virtually government-run.
 Every big-name publisher and known author in Canada relies on multiple government grants from every level of government to keep alive.
 If an unknown author doesn’t qualify for a grant, they have no chance at getting published in Canada or receiving any form of book promotion at all.
 It’s a club, or clique is what they would say.
 If you are not part of the clique, then you are out in the cold.
 How does it go?
 According to the rules, any book to get a government grant must get published through a Canadian based publisher and be Canadian based.
 Why?
 Because government policies for arts funding are rooted in the past.
 They ignore the American market altogether.